top of page

 Physical Filing

-• As a business owner, Katie knows the importance of having all of her ducks in a row when it comes to expenses.
-She keeps track of her receipts in an expandable poly folder - one for every credit card that is used for expenses!
+• As a business owner, Katie knows the importance of having allllll her ducks in a row when it comes to expenses.
+She keeps track of her receipts in an expandable poly folder - one for every credit card used for expenses!
 All of the tabs have categories for her to easily organize each receipt.

 • Bonus freelancer tip: This is a wonderful tool for tax organization!
-Any expenses that can be written off can be easily found and reimbursed when tax season rolls around.
-Get excited, people!
+Any expenses that can be written off can be easily found and reimbursed when tax season rolls around!

-• Janie and Jordan are loving being new homeowners, and they have found The Stockholm collection from The Container Store to organize house documents, bill records, and receipts.
-And it doesn’t hurt that it is absolutely adorable as well!
-They also use and love their label maker to take their organization to the next level.
+• Janie and Jordan are loving being new homeowners, and they have found The Stockholm collection from The Container Store to organize house documents, bills, records, and receipts.
+And it doesn’t hurt that it’s absolutely adorable as well!
+They’re also loving their label maker to take their organization to the next level.

 Digital Tools - Google Drive

 • We’ve got to say, Google Drive sweeps this category for us at Uncommon!
-Personally and in our business, we can share, edit, and collaborate easily.
-Here is what we love:
+Personally and in our business, we love that we can:

 If you’re currently using physical notes, but you’re intrigued by some of the digital options, here are a few easy ways to make the transition: